Cognigy/Documentation/docs/en/docs/live-agent/glossary.md

 ## C

 _**Canned Responses**_
-: Pre-saved reply templates allow human Agents to respond to a conversation quickly.
+: Pre-saved reply templates allow human agents  to respond to a conversation quickly.
 Canned Response templates provide support for HTML formatting.
 For creating a Canned Response, just click on the Add Canned Response.
 Canned responses are used with the help of Short Codes.
 Agents can access canned responses while on a chat by typing `/` followed by the short code.